Pay for FBUs (Firebolt Units) consumed with second accuracy.

 While FBUs measure consumption, the performance profile of a workload depends on the engine topology.

-Each node type consumes a specified number of FBUs.
-Compute consumption is billed in one-second increments.
-For example, a type ‘M’ node consumes 16 FBUs.
-The same node running for one minute will consume FBU-hour calculated as such: Consumed FBU-hours = (Engine FBU) (1 hour / 3600 seconds) x ( 60 seconds) = (16/3600) x 60 = 0.27 FBU-hours.
+Each node type is billed based on a specified number of FBUs.
+Compute usage is charged in one-second increments.
+For example, an ‘M’ type node uses 16 FBUs.
+If this node runs for one minute, the FBU-hour consumption is calculated as follows: Consumed FBU-hours = (Node FBUs) × (1 hour / 3600 seconds) × (60 seconds) = (16/3600) × 60 = 0.27 FBU-hours.

 Consumption starts when the engine endpoint is available for querying.